KDE/digikam-doc/left_sidebar/tags_view.rst

 You can remove a tag from a photograph by clicking with the right mouse button on the photograph and select **Remove Tag** submenu from the context menu.
 This submenu will only show those tags that have been set on this photograph.

-The Right Sidebar: this is what manu use as their standard method for assigning tags.
-Click **Captions** tab from the Right Sidebar and then the **Tags** tab from the top of the sidebar to display the whole tags tree.
+Many people use the the *Tags* tab of the *Captions* view in the Right Sidebar as their standard method for assigning tags.
+Click **Captions** tab from the Right Sidebar and then the **Tags** tab from the top of the sidebar to display the whole tag tree.
 Simply check/un-check the boxes of the tags you want to assign/un-assign and then click **Apply**.
 If you change focus without clicking Apply, you will be asked whether you want to apply the changes.
 This request for confirmation can be disabled either by checking **Always apply changes without confirmation** or by checking **Do not confirm when applying changes in the right sidebar** in the Miscellaneous section of :menuselection:`Settings --> Configure digiKam...`.
 More details about the other buttons and fields in the **Tags** tab are provided in :ref:`digiKam sidebar <tags_tree>`.

 You can label a photograph with as many tags as you like.
 The photograph will appear when you select any of the tags that are applied to it.
 This way you can set a tag for each person in a photograph, as well as the place the photograph was taken, the event it was taken at, etc.